Every year, there is this holiday that rolls around…I dread it.

 I did not grow up with the idea that I wanted to be like my her.
 No…I grew up with the desire to be as totally different from her as possible.

-When I was young and 22, I gave birth to my own sweet girl.
+When I was young, in my early 20s, I gave birth to my own sweet girl.
 My dream of having a daughter came true.
 My mother was angry at me…I did not allow her in the room when I gave birth.
 She didn’t understand that I could not allow her in the room at a moment where I felt completely vulnerable…I did not trust her to react in the way that I needed.
 I did not trust her to not make the moment about her.

-She sent a bouquet of flowers, and with them a card that read, “To my baby girl on her baby girl.”
+She sent a bouquet of flowers, and with them a card that had a nice sentiment.

 Only…every time I read that card?
 I could feel my body fill up with tension and shame.
 I could not understand why, then…and I think I am really just beginning to understand it now.